mohitmadaan27/DeviceInfo/README.md

 Simple, single class wrapper to get device information from an android device.

-This library originally developed by anitaa1990 but modiefied by me provides an easy way to access all the device information without having to deal with all the boilerplate stuff going on inside.
+This library provides an easy way to access all the device information without having to deal with all the boilerplate stuff going on inside.

 Library also provides option to ask permissions for Marshmellow devices!